Things From the 90s That Would Make Life Better Today

 You know what sucks?
 Getting old.
 Not like 90 or 100, because for as much as that sucks, it’s also AWESOME to live that long.
 Like you can’t possibly care what others think once you’ve made a century.
 Right?
 Right?!

-No, what really sucks is getting old, but not old.
+No, what really sucks is getting old, but not like old old.
 Like 40.
 40 sucks.
 And everybody knows that 40 sucks.
-In fact, we know that it sucks SO MUCH that we made a little chart – the happiness curve – and do you know where 40 lies on the curve?
-At the bottom.
+In fact, we know that it sucks SO MUCH that we made a little chart – the happiness curve – all about getting older.
+And do you know where 40 lies on the curve?
+At the freakin’ bottom.
 So if you’re 40-ish, you’re likely at the bottom of the happiness curve.
-This could be good news – we can only go up from here.
-Or it could be bad news – like, how long do I have to stay at the bottom?

 This is not to discourage all of you “about to turn 40” people out there.
 I’d rather be 40 than the alternative – you know, dead – but it’s hard on this side of the hill.
 If you haven’t made it here yet, I’m going to tell you the top reasons why it sucks over here.
 That way, you can prepare yourself.